 Holiday Eating

 First, try to stick to your normal routine as much as possible.
 Don’t skip breakfast and/or lunch to “save space” for more food…this just sets you up for overindulgence.
-Consider eating a healthful snack or small meal prior to going to your party.
-Pick something that is low in calories yet high in volume like a small salad with lean protein or a piece of fruit with a cheese stick.
+Consider eating a healthful snack or small meal before going to your party.
+Pick something low in calories yet high in volume like a small salad with lean protein or a piece of fruit with a cheese stick.

 Here are some tips from Registered Dietitian and Nutritionist, Rikki Rabbin, MS, RD, LDN to help you stay on track this holiday even with all the parties and eating!
 She encourages us that there is no need to worry… just make a plan!

-Should you change up recipes to make your favorite dishes in a healthier way?
+Should you change up recipes to make your favorite dishes more healthy?

 Rabbin says… it depends!
 “If the food is your favorite part, don’t try to switch to all low-fat, low-sugar, low-taste versions.
 You’ll miss the nostalgic tastes that make the holiday special.
 Focus instead on portion sizes.”
 On the other hand, “If you could take or leave traditional holiday foods, go ahead and try a new healthy recipe,” Rabbin suggests.
 “Or eat a high-fiber dinner beforehand with a big mug of tea or other low-calorie beverage, so you’re not as hungry when you go.”